Question for SU(5) x SU(5) string unification: Summary and Conclusions

 \section{Summary and Conclusions}

-We have seen that the string unification, compatible with weakly interacting heterotic string, is not possible in the context of SUSY $\mathsf{SU(5)\times SU(5)}$ symmetry even at one- or two-loop level if the SUSY scale, $M_s$, is a low-energy symmetry.
+We have seen that the string unification, compatible with weakly interacting heterotic string, is not possible in the context of (low scale) SUSY $\mathsf{SU(5)\times SU(5)}$ symmetry even at two-loop level.
 Nevertheless, the high-energy SUSY is still as a possible theory.
-Affortunately, these non-SUSY and SUSY $\mathsf{SU(5)\times SU(5)}$ models are possible if the theory is enlarged to incorporate the called Adjoint $\mathsf{SU(5)_L}$ model with three generations.
-However, some problems with proton decay in non-SUSY case can arise due to the introduction of color-triplet, $\eta $, of $(45,1)$-scalar representation which is necessary to complete string unification with correct value for $\alpha_{\mathrm{string}}$.
-For both implementations we need very light fermionic $\Sigma_3$ particles that can be tested in the LHC experiments.
-Besides the implementation of this solution, no other can emerge easily in the context analyzed above.
-The SUSY case do not have problems with proton decay and R-parity since the usual R-parity-breaking terms and L-nonconserving terms only interacts SM particles with very heavy vector-like particles, inducing a suppression in both violation contributions.
+Fortunately, the non-SUSY and SUSY $\mathsf{SU(5)\times SU(5)}$ models are possible if the theory is enlarged to incorporate three fermionic generations of adjoint representations of $\mathsf{SU(5)_L}$.
+However, some problems with proton decay in non-SUSY case can arise due to the introduction of color-triplet, $\eta $, inside of $(45,1)$-scalar representation which is necessary to complete string unification with correct value of $\alpha_{\mathrm{st}}$ at $\Lambda_s$ scale.
+A more detailed study in this issue would be crucial to determine the proton stability.
+For both implementations, with SUSY or not, we need very light triplet fermions $\Sigma_3^F$, which are in the range of LHC experiments.

-Thus, we conclude that the standard view of the weakly interacting string heterotic unification, with supersymmetry at TeV region, in the context of $\mathsf{SU(5)\times SU(5)}$ symmetry, is almost excluded.
-This conclusion is legitimate in the scenario of perfect unification at same string scale for all four interactions.
-If we relax the condition of $z=1$ the SUSY is still forbidden at low-energy due to very small parameter space for $f_{y}$ but can be lowered by only a small factor which do not affect any order of magnitude.
+Besides the difficult of implementation of this solution, no other can emerge easily in the context analyzed above.
+The supersymmetric case does not have problems with proton decay and R-parity since the usual R-parity-breaking terms and L-nonconserving terms only interacts SM particles with very heavy vector-like particles, inducing a suppression in both violation contributions.
+However, $M_S$ is very high, thus excluding theoretically the SUSY schemes from experimental analysis.